Last Updated on

 Operating Agreement Template

-While it is highly recommended to have a legal professional review an Operating Agreement.
-This ensures the members are fully covered and the agreement complies with state laws.
+It is highly recommended to have a legal professional review an LLC operating agreement in order to ensure the members are fully covered and the agreement complies with state laws.
 Sometimes this expense may not be in the budget when starting a business, so here are some LLC operating agreement templates.